nickprotop/LocalizationManager/README.md

   - Real-time validation and search
 - **🔍 Validation** - Detect missing translations, duplicates, empty values
 - **📊 Statistics** - Translation coverage with progress bars
+- **🔎 Code Scanning** - Find unused keys and missing references in source code
+  - Scan C#, Razor, and XAML files for localization key usage
+  - Detect unused keys (in .resx but not in code)
+  - Detect missing keys (in code but not in .resx)
+  - Configurable resource class names and localization methods
+  - Strict mode for high-confidence static references only
+  - Pattern detection: property access, indexers, method calls, XAML
 - **🌐 Language Management** - Add/remove language files with validation
 - **📤 Export/Import** - CSV, JSON, and text formats for working with translators
 - **🎯 Regex Pattern Matching** - View and explore multiple keys with powerful regex patterns